🚨 URGENT? We're Available 24/7 — Call Now: (929) 429-2429

 Cable Replacement Procedure

-Replacing a garage door cable safely requires working with the spring system — either releasing torsion spring tension or disconnecting extension springs before touching the cables.
+Replacing a garage door cable safely requires working with the spring system — either releasing spring replacement tension or disconnecting extension springs before touching the cables.
 This is the step that injures DIYers: springs store tremendous energy and can snap a cable or drum violently if tension is released incorrectly.

 Our technicians follow this sequence: